 Employees of the call center did not independently put people on the VIP list, according to sources, but would only do so when a supervisor said a name should be added.

-Craft was identified as one of the supervisors who would order a same-day test, according to a source.
+Craft was identified as one of the supervisors who would order a same-day test, according to two sources.

 In her statement, Craft said the lab typically returns test results within 24 to 48 hours, and individuals with negative test results are notified within 24 to 48 hours afterward.